c-bata/pym/README.md

 Especially it can install anaconda easily.

 But some features make an our environment to complex.
-For example, the feature to bind python interpreter to specific directory by `pyenv local` and `pyenv global` commands is unnecessary for PyCharm users.
+For example, It is unnecessary for PyCharm users that the features to bind python interpreter to specific directory by `pyenv local` and `pyenv global` commands.
 And `pyenv-virtualenv` is too difficult for me.
+I want a more simple interpreter management tool.

 `pymanage` just offers following functions.